5 Reasons to Love The Giant Brahma Chicken Breed

 Their reliable egg production makes them a practical choice for those seeking a balance between ornamental and productive breeds.
 And with how much feed the big chickens eat, you want them laying eggs.

-They lay light brown eggs.
+The egg size is great, they lay light brown eggs.
 Bantams are medium-sized and Standards large an extra large egg.

 Dual-Purpose Birds